 While many candidates may be hesitant to negotiate salary, many employers expect them to and may have a flexible budget to allow for salary negotiation.
 Candidates that fit in with company culture and have the experience for the position are in a strong position to ask for a higher salary.

 Below are three effective tips for negotiating salary during a job interview:

 1. Do Your Research

 In order to position yourself in the best way to negotiate salary, you need to calculate your market value.
-Giving an unreasonably high or low salary estimate can hurt your chances of getting the job if you lack a required skills and the recruiter questions your qualifications; take your time and do the research.
+Giving an unreasonably high or low salary estimate can hurt your chances of getting the job if you lack the required skills and the recruiter questions your qualifications; take your time and do the research.

 Top job search websites often provide a breakdown of average salaries by geographical area or city.
 Here, you can compare your resume and overall experience with job duties or requirements for the same job in your area.
-Candidates should determine if they feel like they deserve at or above the average salary and create a compelling argument as to why they deserve a particular wage.
+Candidates should determine if they feel like they deserve at or above the average salary and create a compelling argument for why they deserve a particular wage.
 Sites such as Glassdoor, PayScale and Salary.com are also excellent resources for viewing aggregated data for salary and benefits.

 Related Reading: How to Kick Off the Job Application Process